mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **Gravity formula:**

    Gravity formula is compatible with standard iSpindle formulas so any existing calculation option can be used.
-Is updated if the calibration function is used.
+You can also use the feature to create the formula by supplying the raw data.
+See :ref:`create-formula`

 * **Temperature correct gravity:**